 About

-Peerless Rens was established in the early 1920's to create a place where the neighbors of Eastport could have a place to meet and socialize.
-Today that legacy continues and we invite everyone to learn more about Peerless Rens Club and come enjoy and make use of this special neighborhood gem.
+The Peerless Rens were a group of neighbors, friends, and relatives who came together in the 1920s to fellowship and “play ball.”
+In 1947 their sons, relatives, and friends rejuvenated the team.
+In 1948 they formally incorporated as Peerless Rens Club, Inc. and purchased the lot where our club stands to create a place where the neighbors of Eastport could have a place to meet and socialize.
+That legacy continues today.
+The descendants of the founding members and of Black Eastport invite everyone to come enjoy and make use of this special neighborhood gem.

 The History of Peerless Rens